Academic Policies & Procedures

 Students involved in University-sponsored activities, including intercollegiate athletics, may need to be excused from a class, lab, or studio meeting.
 In all instances it is the student’s responsibility to request permission for the absence (preferably in writing) from the instructor and to discuss how the absence will affect their ability to meet the course requirements.
 Students should do this as soon in the semester as possible.
 While instructors should seek to the greatest extent possible, consistent with course requirements, to make reasonable accommodation for a student involved in University-sponsored activities, students should recognize that not every course can accommodate absences and neither the absence (nor the notification of an absence) relieves them from meeting the course requirements.

-For complete information on class attendance, see the Schedule of Classes.
+For complete information on class attendance, see the Office of the University Registrar's website at http://registrar.unl.edu.

 GLOSSARY OF ACADEMIC AND ADVISING TERMS

-Academic Adviser: College staff member responsible for providing guidance in course and/or program-related topics including academic requirements; course schedules; personal, academic, or career information; and transition to college and academic progress.
+Academic Advisor: College staff member responsible for providing guidance in course and/or program-related topics including academic requirements; course schedules; personal, academic, or career information; and transition to college and academic progress.

 Academic Term (semester): Fall, spring, and summer weeks when classes are in session.
 The fall and spring semesters are approximately sixteen weeks long.
 The summer semester is between three to eight weeks long.